mricon/korgalore/README.md

 A tool for feeding public-inbox git repositories directly into Gmail as an alternative to subscribing.

-WARNING: This is alpha-quality software.
-It will likely explode or cause you to miss mail.
+WARNING: This is beta-quality software.
+It can explode or cause you to miss mail.

 ## Overview